j-sokol/ncursesPac/README.md

 Game only depends on `ncurses` library; it's used to show graphical things on the terminal window.

-In Arch linux it comes by default, in Debian/Ubuntu/Mint distros you have to install it with command `apt-get install libncurses5-dev`
+In Arch linux it comes by default, in Debian-based distros (Ubuntu) you have to install it with command `apt-get install libncurses5-dev`.

+On macOS it is `brew install ncurses`.